luisvinatea/ChasquiFX/README.md

 - **Node.js Backend**: Handles all API endpoints, authentication, and user-facing operations
 - **Python Backend**: Specialized data processing engine that works through Node.js integration
+- **MongoDB**: Provides robust caching for forex, flights, and geo data

 This architecture represents a complete migration from the original Python API implementation to Node.js, with Python now serving as a specialized processing component rather than an API layer.